shallomkanyori/AirBnB_clone/README.md

 - `Amenity`
 - `Place`
 - `Review`

+Objects are saved into and reloaded from `file.json`

 The console provides the following commands to manage instances of the previous classes.
 Dot notation is supported for the `all`, `show`, `update`, `count` and `destory` commands:
 - `create`: Creates a new instance of a class, saves it and prints the `id`.